 The Story of Mary of Bethany

 Mary of Bethany, a Jewish woman of the first century AD, lived in a village near Jerusalem.
 Bethany, a place of miracles and tension, lay under Roman occupation, where Jewish traditions clashed with foreign rule.
 Mary is introduced in the Gospel of Luke, where she appears alongside her sister Martha and brother Lazarus (Luke 10:39).
-In this setting, Mary makes a pivotal choice that breaks from societal norms: she sits at the feet of Jesus, opting for contemplation over the active hospitality expected of her.
-This choice incites her sister Martha's frustration, who is preoccupied with preparations and complains to Jesus (Luke 10:40).
+In this setting, Mary makes a choice that breaks from societal norms: she sits at the feet of Jesus, opting for contemplation over the active hospitality expected of her.
+Her sister Martha's frustration arises, as she is preoccupied with preparations and complains to Jesus (Luke 10:40).
 Jesus, however, gently rebukes Martha, affirming Mary's decision as the better part (Luke 10:41-42).

-The scene transforms as Jesus defends Mary's actions, framing them in an unexpected light.
+Jesus defends Mary's actions, framing them in an unexpected light.
 He indicates that she has anointed him for his burial, a statement laden with foreshadowing, as his crucifixion looms (John 12:7-8).
 Jesus acknowledges the perpetual presence of the poor but emphasizes his own impending absence.
-This moment, rich in irony, unfolds shortly after the resurrection of Lazarus, Mary's brother, underscoring the paradox of life and death that surrounds Jesus's ministry.
+This moment, rich in irony, unfolds shortly after the resurrection of Lazarus, Mary's brother, highlighting the paradox of life and death that surrounds Jesus's ministry.

-Mary of Bethany's story culminates in the vivid juxtaposition of life and looming death.
+Mary of Bethany's story culminates in the vivid contrast of life and looming death.
 Her act of anointing, occurring in a celebratory setting, becomes an enduring symbol preserved in the Gospels.
 Though she appears briefly, her actions echo through the narrative arc of the New Testament, marking her as a figure of devotion and foresight.
-Her presence alongside significant events, like the raising of Lazarus and the anointing of Jesus, ties her indelibly to the central mysteries of the Christian faith.
+Her presence alongside events like the raising of Lazarus and the anointing of Jesus ties her indelibly to the central mysteries of the Christian faith.
+In the New Testament, the Greek term "ἀνακεῖμαι" (anakeimai) takes center stage in describing Mary of Bethany's defining action.
+This word, meaning "to recline" or "to sit at one's feet," captures the essence of Mary's posture in Luke 10:39, where she is depicted as sitting at Jesus's feet, listening intently to his teachings.
+This choice of position is not merely physical; it signifies a deep spiritual engagement and devotion.
+Unlike the bustling activities of her sister Martha, Mary embodies a contemplative spirit, prioritizing spiritual nourishment over daily chores.
+Her actions suggest a commitment to understanding Jesus's words and presence, which sets her apart as a figure of devotion and insight.